3 types of debt you can consolidate

 Paying down your monthly credit card balance on time and in full is the best way to improve your score and avoid paying interest.
 However, those who have multiple high-interest credit cards and borrowers who have a hard time meeting all of the monthly payments may benefit from debt consolidation.

-Due to record-breaking inflation and historic interest rate hikes, the average credit card interest rate has climbed to over 19 percent.
-Now more than ever, borrowers in good credit health should consolidate their debts if they’re offered a lower interest rate.
-Not only will consolidating your credit card debt simplify your repayment process, but it can also save you thousands of dollars in interest accrual, as personal loans have an average interest rate of 11.05 percent.
+Due to high inflation and historic interest rate hikes, the average credit card interest rate has climbed to over 20 percent.
+Now more than ever, borrowers in good credit health should consolidate their debts if they’re offered a lower interest rate through a personal loan.
+Not only will consolidating your credit card debt simplify your repayment process, it can also save you thousands of dollars in interest accrual, as personal loans have an average interest rate of 11.05 percent.

 When you consolidate, it makes sense to start with the most expensive debts first — and that could be your credit card accounts due to the interest rates alone.
 When offered a debt consolidation loan with a lower rate than your original debts, you could save a significant chunk of change due to the decreased rates.